 The Redemptorists were founded by St. Alphonsus Liguori in Italy in 1732.
 We are in Ireland since the middle of the nineteenth century.
 Our main work has been preaching – through parish missions, novenas, and retreats of all types.
-Here in Esker we have a retreat centre and a youth village, and we are in the process of launching a new development, driven by lay people, which will turn this old monastic settlement into a new Centre of Spirituality which will reach out to all people who are searching for deeper meaning, and not just those who practice their Catholic faith.
+Here in Esker we have a retreat centre and a youth village, and we are in the process of discerning, with people of this whole locality, and with others, the future direction of this Redemptorist Community and its various apostolates.
+Our Youth Ministries here last year welcomed almost four thousand young people who come here for one-day retreats or over-night residential retreats.

 The Grounds of Esker are beautiful.
 There are three large sand hills, two of which are covered with trees and crisscrossed with walks.
 Many people come here just to walk and experience the peace of the place.
 We welcome all, and are glad to see people come and go, since we believe in the special aura of Esker.
 While strolling around the eskers, a person may, if they so wish, pray the Way of the Cross, visit the grotto to Our Lady, or the community cemetery, where priests and brothers have been buried for over a century.

 The third sand hill, known as Dominic’s Hill, in honour of the Dominicans who lived here for so long, repays the struggle to reach the top by providing a view over a large area of south Galway.

 Beside it is Dominic’s Well.
 Each year people come in large numbers, on January 5th/6th , to carry away some of the blessed water from the well.
 According to tradition it is used particularly to bless the land and the cattle.
 Though in recent years there are some indications that blessing a hurley with the water from the well increases the skill of the user!